-Lab and/or medical tests (such as heart exams, complete blood counts) should be done before you start using this medication and while you are using it.
+Lab and/or medical tests (such as heart exams, complete blood counts, liver function) should be done before you start using this medication and while you are using it.
 Keep all medical and lab appointments.
 Consult your doctor for more details.

 How to use Fam-Trastuzumab Deruxtecan-Nxki 100 Mg Intravenous Solution

 Read the Medication Guide provided by your pharmacist before you start using trastuzumab deruxtecan and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.

 This medication is given by slow injection into a vein by a health care professional.
 It is given as directed by your doctor, usually once every 3 weeks.
 Your first infusion will be given over at least 90 minutes.

 The dosage, the speed of your injection, and the length of time you receive trastuzumab deruxtecan are based on your body weight, medical condition, and response to treatment.